sapphirepp/sapphirepp/examples/scattering/README.md

 @snippet{lineno} examples/scattering/config.h Includes

-Everything implemented in `Sapphire++` is part of the namespace Sapphire.
+Everything implemented in @sapphire is part of the namespace Sapphire.

 @snippet{lineno} examples/scattering/config.h Namespace Sapphire

-@todo How should we name Sapphire in the docs?
-Sapphire, Sapphire++, `Sapphire++`, ...?

 Often we parametrize the physical setup with some runtime parameter.
 Since it is setup dependent what these parameters are, they have to be specified by the user.
 The PhysicalProperties class allows for this.
-It uses the deal.II concept of a ParameterHandler, for more details see ...
+It uses the @dealii concept of a @dealref{ParameterHandler}, for more details see ...

-@todo Link to deal.II, and how to name deal.II ?

 The PhysicalProperties class consists of __public__ variables for the user defined runtime parameter, a default constructor and tho functions to